BenFradet/benfradet.github.io/_posts/2019-07-03-french-mediterranean-tour.md

 4. Toiletries
 5. First aid kit
-6. Electronics: we have an X-Moove Solargo 15000mAh battery which is a cool solar battery (we haven't put it through many cycles yet so I don't know what it's worth in the long run yet), an e-reader and some cables.
+6. Electronics: we have an X-Moove Solargo 15000mAh battery which is a cool solar battery (we haven't put it through many cycles so I don't know what it's worth in the long run yet), an e-reader and some cables.
 We also brought our phones which aren't pictured.
 7. Clothes
 8. Rain coats